 Traveling across the world and studying several cultures, Dr. Murray loves the diversity of India and enjoys different regions for individual purposes.
 “I have great respect for the intellectual culture of Bengal, the mythology of Kerala, the depth of classical Tamil culture, the temperate climate of the Deccan, the austere beauty of Ahmedabad, the bustle of Mumbai and the intensity of Delhi.
 I continue to be dazzled by the Indian world.”

 In this interview, Dr. Murray talks about Indian crafts, their role in the global creative economy as well as in building a cultural narrative for the country.
-He will also be speaking on the panel ‘Crafted in India: Indian motifs on August 29 as part of the ongoing festival Namaste 2021.
+He was also a panelist for the session ‘Crafted in India: Indian motifs organised as a part of our annual festival, Namaste 2021.

 How did your journey of exploring and studying crafts begin?
 What made you venture outside the Australian borders?